SeanCLynch/bridge/README.md

 1. MVP Completed By August, 31st
 2. Beta Launched By September 30th

+# Communications (under revision)

+1. "Bridgecomms.slack.com" is our workspace.
+We have one channel, bridge, for all to collaborate.
+2. Other conversations happen in DMs, texts, and phone calls.
+Please don't create new Slack channels.
+3. Meetings will happen over Zoom, which is integrated into our Slack workspace.

 ## Team Directors
 ##### Michael Wedd, Co-founder, Bridge Project Director
 ##### Eric Zhang, Co-founder, Director of Systems